paulwarren/nzde/dict/G/README.md

 >  [advt] GIB/ STOPPING/ SPECIALIST <i>(Mar 24, 1987,Karori and Western Suburbs News,18</i>)

 >  Winstone Wallboards Limited is the owner of a number of registered trademarks including the word GIB(R), which is often incorrectly used as an alternative to the word plasterboard or drywall as a verb or proper noun.
 Examples of incorrect uses of the word GIB(R) would be, "gib stopper, gibbing, gib stopping, or gib plastering."
 In these examples the correct term would be "plasterboard stopper, plastering, plasterboard stopping or plasterboard plastering". <i>(Nov 2, 2002,Listener (New Zealand Listener),9</i>)

+## GIB

+<b>1</b> <i>abbr.</i> (Rural) Game Industry Board, a promotional and marketing board for deer velvet and venison.

+>  The GIB will be acting as a source of funds to give deer farmers a majority shareholding in a new company formed to take over the operations of Challenge Venison. <i>(Dec 14, 1988,NZ Farmer,2</i>)

+>  The GIB has put forward four proposals which it has taken to farmers for discussion at shed meetings.
+This series of meetings is the first step towards deregulating the GIB. <i>(Oct 8, 1998,NZ Farmer,7</i>)